Merkleize/matt/FAQ.md

 ### Does MATT allow recursive covenants?

 This depends on how it is implemented.
-The current implementation of `OP_CHECKCONTRACTVERIFY` does allow recursion.
-While many smart contracts do not need recursion, it is useful for some of them.
+The current implementation of `OP_CHECKCONTRACTVERIFY` allows recursion.
+While most smart contracts do not need recursion, it is a useful feature for some of them.
 For example, the [vaults](https://github.com/Merkleize/pymatt/tree/master/examples/vault) demo uses it to allow partial revaulting - a nice-to-have, rather than an essential feature.

 However, it is possible to design opcodes that enable the functionality of MATT without unbounded recursion.
 A limited recursion depth of a few tens (or perhaps less) transactions is sufficient to implement fraud proof protocols for arbitrary computation.